jeturcotte/this-old-ruin/README.md

 Here be dragons...!

 ### `v0.1.*` BASIC GAME ENGINE
-* Establish a tic-loop daemon
+* -Establish a tic-loop daemon-
-  * this engine separates as a process upon instantiation
+  * -this engine separates as a process upon instantiation-
-    * Internally, one threaded process listens for player input from the socket
+    * -Internally, one threaded process listens for player input from the socket-
       * Commands found are sent to a buffer
-    * Separately, it loops through interpretation and rendering commands
+    * -Separately, it loops through interpretation and rendering commands-
       * Commands found in the buffer are interpreted, rejected or accepted, and rewarded
       * Processes that influence the movement and behavior of `creatures` (to be implemented later) are calculated
       * Processes that influence the game climate (to be implemented later) are then calculated